jakubziebin/homework-resolution/take-home-fix-the-api-docs/FINDINGS.md

 3. Run the contract tests and OpenAPI validation automatically in CI for every pull request.
 If an endpoint, request field, response model, or status code changes without a matching documentation update, the CI check should fail.
+4. In prod application I would consider using FastAPI framework which generates docs from code.